onap/integration/test/mocks/datafilecollector-testharness/mr-sim/README.md

 2. Run the container ```docker-compose up```
 The behavior can be changed by argument to the python script in the docker-compose.yml

-The simulator can be queried for statistics (use curl from cmd line or open in browser, curl used below):
+The simulator can be queried for statistics  and  started/stopped (use curl from cmd line or open in browser, curl used below):

 `curl localhost:2222/ctr_requests`   - return an integer of the number of get request to the event poll path

 `curl localhost:2222/ctr_responses`  - return an integer of the number of get responses to the event poll path

+`curl localhost:2222/ctr_files` - returns an integer or the number files.

 `curl localhost:2222/ctr_unique_files` - returns an integer or the number of unique files.
 A unique file is the combination of node+file_sequence_number